josephbill/djangotodoapp/README.md

    (for development use sqlite3)

+### RELATION DATABASES : DATABASE RELATIONSHIPS
+1. One to Many Relationship
+    - Taskers table (Contain the users who will perform the tasks)
+    - Task table (Contains the tasks)
+To establish a one to many relationship establish a ForiengKey
+    - a unique key pointing to a unique reference in another db table
+2. many to many relationship

 EMOBILIS DATABASE:  - student table : name, role , phone , studid
                     - staff table : name, role , phone , staffid